lagom/lagom-samples/docs/src/main/paradox/index.md

 [info] Service hello-impl listening for HTTPS on 127.0.0.1:11000 [info] (Services started, press enter to stop and go back to the console...)
 ```

-The above is a snippet of a longer output that will display on your terminal.
-As soon as you
-see the message `[info] (Services started, press enter to stop and go back to the console...)` you can proceed.
+As soon as you see the message `[info] (Services started, press enter to stop and go back to the console...)` you
+can proceed.
 On a separate terminal, try the application:

 ```bash
 $ curl http://localhost:9000/proxy/rest-hello/Alice